pyOpenSci/software-peer-review/appendices/scope.md

 hyper-specific methods for one type of data to general, do-it-all packages (e.g. matplotlib). pyOpenSci accepts packages that are somewhere in between the two.
-If you're interested in submitting your data visualization package, please open a pre-submission inquiry on first.
+If you're interested in submitting your data visualization package, please open a pre-submission inquiry first.

 ## Python package technical scope

-pyOpenSci is may continue to update it's technical scope criteria for package review as more packages with varying structural approaches are reviewed.
+pyOpenSci may continue to update its technical scope criteria for package review as more packages with varying structural approaches are reviewed.
 Your package **may not be in technical scope** for us to review at this time if fits any of the out-of-technical-scope criteria listed below.